 Figure 3

-Overall course of the HR with the unstandardized HR in BPM shown in Fig. a. and the z-standardized HR shown in Fig. 3b. for the planned 2-hour study
+Overall course of the HR with the unstandardized HR in BPM shown in Fig. 3a. and the z-standardized HR shown in Fig. 3b. for the planned 2-hour study

 Note: The shadow around the line represents the 95% confidence interval.
 The confidence interval shown refers to the HR measurement points during the entire study period.